- Available Intervals

-To create an automatic trigger, click Add-ons > API Connector > Schedule Triggers > Add New, or click the Schedule tab in the top navigation menu in the API Connector sidebar.
+To create an automatic trigger, click the Schedule tab in the top navigation menu in the API Connector sidebar.

 Here you can choose specific API request names from the drop-down menu, so different requests can have different triggers.
 Alternately, you can choose the ‘All’ option to select all of them at once.